-Are you lacking in patriotic decor?
-This Fourth of July craft is perfect – simply cover a dollar store star dish with tissue paper and Sparkle Mod Podge.
+Are you lacking in patriotic crafts?
+This 4th of July candy dish is perfect – cover a dollar store find with tissue paper and Mod Podge.

 I’ve said many times before that I have never been very patriotic when it comes to crafts.
 It’s not because I don’t love living in the United States or for any particular reason than I just haven’t decorated for those type of holidays.

 This year I’m remedying the situation with some fun crafts that are perfect for the Fourth of July.
 And this one happens to be perfect for kids as well – it uses Sparkle Mod Podge which is so awesome when you see it in person.

 Besides that, the supplies are minimal . . . but the fun is not.
 Here’s how I made this 4th of July candy dish.

 - Star shaped dish (got mine from Dollar Tree)

 - Sparkle Mod Podge (you can also use Kids Washout Mod Podge if the children are involved)

 - Tissue paper in red, white and blue